jazzarati/csv_piper/README.md

     csv_piper.process if csv_piper.has_required_headers?
 end

 # Grab some output we wanted to collect (You don't have to do this, espicially when processing lots of data)
 output = output_collector.output
 errors = error_collector.errors
-end

 class BuildEquation
     def process(source, transformed, errors)